-The following table presents the Company's financial liabilities measured and recognized at fair value at December 31, 2021
+The following table presents the Company's financial liabilities measured and recognized at fair value at December 31, 2022

-As at December 31, 2021 ٠ Level 1 Level 2 Level 3 Total Convertible Debentures Interest Rate Swap \$ \$ (4,859) \$ \$ (15) \$ \$ (4,859) (15) As at December 31, 2020 Level 1 Level 2 Level 3 Total Convertible Debentures Interest Rate Swap \$ \$ (14,178) - (482) \$ \$ (14,178) (482)
+As at December 31, 2022 I evel 1 Level 2 Level 3 Total Convertible Debentures \$ (4,604) \$ - \$ - \$ (4,604) As at December 31, 2021 I evel 1 Level 2 Level 3 Total

 Level 1: The fair value of financial instruments traded in active markets (such as publicly traded derivatives, and trading and available-for-sale securities) is based on quoted (unadjusted) market prices at the end of the reporting period.
-The quoted marked price used for financial assets held by the group is the current bid price.
-As at December 31, 2021 and December 31, 2020, the company held a convertible debenture instrument in level 1.
+The quoted marked price used for financial assets held by the Group is the current bid price.
+As at December 31, 2022 and December 31, 2021, the Company held a convertible debenture instrument in level 1.

 Level 2: The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
-As at December 31, 2021 and December 31, 2020 the Company held an Interest rate swap instrument in level 2.
+As at December 31, 2021 the Company held an interest rate swap instrument in level 2.

 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-As at December 31, 2021 and as at December 31, 2020, the company did not hold any instruments included in level 3.
+As at December 31, 2022 and as at December 31, 2021, the Company did not hold any instruments in level 3.